 At KS3 students study real-life 21st century global issues that are relevant such as migration, deforestation, climate change and sweat shops.
 Lessons encompass a variety of countries such as, Brazil, India, Russia, The UK, China, and The UAE (United Arab Emirates) to allow students to understand the similarities and differences between countries.

 At KS4, Geographers study the AQA Specification and have 3 hours of Geography a week.
-Students carry out fieldwork in the summer term in Year 10, investigating the impact of urban regeneration in Burnley Town Centre and come to an informed judgement about whether there are more social and economic opportunities.
-They also apply their physical geography knowledge of rivers to investigate if The River Don follows The Bradshaw Model.
+Students carry out fieldwork in the summer term in Year 10, investigating the impact of urban regeneration at Salford Quays and come to an informed judgement about whether there are more social and economic opportunities.
+They also apply their physical geography knowledge of rivers to investigate if The River Irwell follows the Bradshaw Model.